belgif/thematic/URI/iceg_uri_standard_draft.md

 ### Namespaces

 Namespaces are a way to define, among others, concepts and variables and to categorize them in order to be unique in the group they belong to.
-It is very common to define a namespace via the HTTP(S) URI scheme, and to be managed by organization in a decentralized way.
+It is very common to define a namespace via the HTTP(S) URI scheme.

 Example: